Liad-OX/weather-forecast/readme.md

 ## 🤝 Contributing

-Feel free to open issues or submit pull requests to improve the utility.
+Feel free to open issues or submit pull requests to improve the .

 ---